AdobeDocs/commerce-merchant-services.en/help/payment-services/create-order.md

 You can customize Payment Services to your needs using the configuration options in the Admin.

-Payment services for Adobe Commerce and Magento Open Source provide the ability to fulfill an order directly from the Admin by a merchant for their customers who need assistance.
-The **Create New Order** form includes all the information that is needed to complete the normal checkout process, including hosted fields with credit card information.
+Payment services for Adobe Commerce and Magento Open Source allows you to fulfill an order directly from the Admin by a merchant for their customers who need assistance.
+The **Create New Order** form includes all the information that is required to complete the normal checkout process, including hosted fields with credit card information.
 See [Creating an order](https://docs.magento.com/user-guide/customers/customer-account-create-order.html){target="_blank"} for detailed information about the required steps.

 ## Hosted credit card fields